martzcodes/SmartDSC/README.md

 4. On the command line, first run: `npm install` which will install required dependencies for you.

-4. Then run `node app` which will start the server.
+5. Then run `node app` which will start the server.

+6. (Optional) For Homebridge support, move NAP-demo/homebridge.json to ~/.homebridge/config.json and follow the instructions here: https://github.com/nfarina/homebridge / https://community.smartthings.com/t/hello-home-homekit-and-siri-control-via-homebridge/16701/185

 ### Setting up the SmartDSC Alarm Thing Device